 Hold the Hand of a Child in Need

 Important Elements of Days at Angel Home

 Can you imagine growing up with 45 brothers, all trying to figure out life and our future?
-Angel Home is a refuge for us as we grow up and prepare for lives on our own.
-Before we came to Bethania Kids Angel Home, we had little hope for the future.
-Solomon and the staff at Angel Home take care of us and prepare us for a life of hope, prosperity, service, and full of love.
-When we reach the age of 11 or 12, we begin to realize the opportunity we have at Angel Home to advance through education.
-Education is one of the key steps out of poverty and study and education are part of our everyday life here.
+Angel Home is a refuge for the boys as they grow up and prepare for lives on their own.
+Before they came to Bethania Kids Angel Home, they had little hope for the future.
+Solomon and the staff at Angel Home take care of them and prepare them for a life of hope, prosperity, service, and love.
+When the boys reach the age of 11 or 12, they begin to realize the opportunity they have at Angel Home to advance through education.
+Education is one of the key steps out of poverty, and study and education are part of everyday life at Angel Home.

-We work very hard to succeed academically at the local public school we attend.
-With the help of tutors before and after school, we study diligently with excellent results.
-They help us achieve good marks in school and prepare us for post-secondary education.
-It gives us hope for a good future!
+The boys work very hard to succeed academically at the local public school they attend.
+With the help of tutors before and after school, they study diligently with excellent results.
+The staff help them achieve good marks in school and prepare them for post-secondary education, giving the boys hope for a good future!
 Many of the boys who have graduated from Angel Home now work in IT or as engineers.
-Your sponsorship helps support eight graduates of Angel Home who are in Polytechnic College or extended education by paying for their books and incidental expenses.
+Your sponsorship helps support graduates of Angel Home who are now in Polytechnic College or extended education by paying for their books and incidental expenses.

 Spiritual life at Angel Home is also very rich.
-Each day begins and ends with devotions in which we read scripture verses, sing and pray together.
-Because we are filled with gratitude for the love we experience at Angel Home, we are anxious to share that with others in our community.
-We often make and sell handicrafts, using the money raised to buy school supplies for other orphanages in the area.
+Each day begins and ends with devotions in which the boys read scripture verses, sing and pray together.
+Because they are filled with gratitude for the love they experience at Angel Home, they are anxious to share that with others in their community.
+The boys often make and sell handicrafts, using the money raised to buy school supplies for other orphanages in the area.